JannieI/canvas-workstation-V3/src/app/roadmap.md

     - get a visual tool that will help with changes to Canvas Schemas
     - maybe: check code where something is used, change model, and update DB (delete or edit or add a field).
 Of course, only after a proper BACKUP !

+    Data Quality:
+    - Data Quality issues: add place to add detail values.
+An overall statement can say all data  has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.